githubtraining/training-manual/docs/07_collaborating_on_code.md

 Now that we have created a Pull Request, let's explore a few of the features that make Pull Requests the center of collaboration:

-#### Conversation view
+#### Conversation tab

 Similar to the discussion thread on an Issue, a Pull Request contains a discussion about the changes being made to the repository.
 This discussion is found in the Conversation tab and also includes a record of all of the commits made on the branch as well as assignments, labels and reviews that have been applied to the pull request.

-#### Commits view
+#### Commits tab

-The commits view contains more detailed information about who has made changes to the files.
+The commits tab contains more detailed information about who has made changes to the files.
 Clicking each commit ID will allow you to see the changes applied in that specific commit.

-#### Files changed view
+#### Files changed tab

-The Files changed view allows you to see cumulative effect of all the changes made on the branch.
+The Files changed tab allows you to see cumulative effect of all the changes made on the branch.
 We call this the `diff`.
 Our diff isn't very interesting yet, but as we make changes your diff will become very colorful.

 ### Code Review in Pull Requests